kubernetes/kubernetes/docs/proposals/autoscaling.md

 In order to facilitate talking about auto-scaling the following definitions are used:

 * `ReplicationController` - the first building block of auto scaling.
 Pods are deployed and scaled by a `ReplicationController`.
-* kube proxy - The proxy handles internal inter-pod traffic, an example of a data source to drive an auto-scaler
+* lmktfy proxy - The proxy handles internal inter-pod traffic, an example of a data source to drive an auto-scaler
 * L3/L7 proxies - A routing layer handling outside to inside traffic requests, an example of a data source to drive an auto-scaler
 * auto-scaler - scales replicas up and down by using the `resize` endpoint provided by scalable resources (`ReplicationController`)